 By Scott Ross

 I recently posted on the splendid Alistair MacLean-penned Where Eagles Dare, a World War II espionage epic of grand scope, superb characterizations, truly terrifying set-pieces (that cable-car to the schloss) and a series of twists and ambiguities that un-spool at the very start and don’t resolve until the final scene.
-The director was one Brian G. Hutton who, two years later, was represented on American screens with Kelly’s Heroes.
+The director was one Brian G. Hutton who, two years later, was represented on American screens with Kelly’s Heroes (1970).

-I remember the iconic Jack Davis poster art when the movie was released in 1970 — an interesting year for war-comedy art, what with that bizarre image on the poster of the year’s other big genre title:
+I remember the picture’s iconic Jack Davis poster art when the movie was released in 1970 — an interesting year for war-comedy art, what with that bizarre image on the poster of the year’s other big genre title:

-I also recall having seen this Kelly’s Heroes on television in the ’70s (if remembering when the three big networks still aired theatrical features doesn’t date me, nothing will) and having only vague memories of it: The opening sequence, with Lalo Schifrin and Mike Curb’s infectious “Burning Bridges” vocal playing over the main titles (a song I like almost as much as MASH‘s “Suicide is Painless,” but which is as anachronistic as the radio source cues on the soundtrack and Donald Sutherland’s absurd Sgt.
+I also recall having seen Kelly’s Heroes on television in the ’70s (if remembering when the three big networks still aired theatrical features doesn’t date me, nothing will) and having only vague memories of it: The opening sequence, with Lalo Schifrin and Mike Curb’s infectious “Burning Bridges” vocal playing over the main titles (a song I like almost as much as MASH’s “Suicide is Painless,” but which is as anachronistic as the radio source cues on the soundtrack and Donald Sutherland’s absurd proto-hippy Sgt.
 Oddball); the lone Tiger Tank spreading mayhem in the French village; Don Rickles kvetching, Telly Savalas barking, Gavin McLeod laughing maniacally, and Carroll O’Connor chewing up every available bit of scenery.